 Golden is a medium-sized city located in the state of Colorado.
 With a population of 20,571 people and 11 constituent neighborhoods, Golden is the 29th largest community in Colorado.

 Golden home prices are not only among the most expensive in Colorado, but Golden real estate also consistently ranks among the most expensive in America.

-Golden is a decidedly white-collar city, with fully 90.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Golden is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Golden who work in teaching (10.89%), management occupations (10.73%), and sales jobs (10.68%).
+Golden is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Golden is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Golden who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The most common language spoken in Golden is English.
 Other important languages spoken here include Spanish and Other Asian languages.